 Restaurant cost examples

 Drawing on the few occasions we did treat ourselves to a meal out in Chile, here are a few examples of the prices for dining out.
 Costs are shown for two people in US dollars (USD) based on the exchange rate at the time of our trip:

-- Miso soup, main dishes and soft drinks at Sui Hwa Chinese restaurant, Santiago (Brasil district): 16,965 chilenos / USD 26
+- Miso soup, main dishes and soft drinks at Sui Hwa Chinese restaurant, Santiago (Brasil district): USD 26

-- Pizzas and soft drinks at Pizza El Charrua dinner in San Pedro de Atacama: CLP 13,900 / USD 22.10
+- Pizzas and soft drinks at Pizza El Charrua dinner in San Pedro de Atacama: USD 22.10

-- Two-course meal including special Chilean lamb BBQ main and two beers each at El Asador Patagónico, Puerto Natales (this was a special treat after completing the W Trek): CLP 47,630 / USD 75.40
+- Two-course meal including special Chilean lamb BBQ main and two beers each at El Asador Patagónico, Puerto Natales (this was a special treat after completing the W Trek): USD 75.40

-- Pizza wedding anniversary lunch with two beers each at Mesita Grande, Puerto Natales: CLP 29,150 / USD 45.50
+- Pizza wedding anniversary lunch with two beers each at Mesita Grande, Puerto Natales: USD 45.50

 Transport costs in Chile